 - You have an AuthPoint identity provider (IdP) certificate (see Certificate Management)

 To start, you must download the metadata file from the Certificate Management page in the AuthPoint management UI.
-Once you have that, you can configure Cisco Meraki Dashboard.
+After you have that, you can configure Cisco Meraki Dashboard.

 From the WatchGuard Cloud web UI: